EU's Reding warns Brexit would isolate London's City

 Prime Minister David Cameron has promised to renegotiate the terms of Britain’s EU membership and hold an “in-out” referendum if re-elected in 2015, raising fears the world’s sixth-largest economy could quit the club it joined in 1973.

-Many in the City of London, which accounts for roughly one-tenth of the British economy and is rivaled globally only by New York, have been growing increasingly uncomfortable as this debate has unfolded.
+Many in the City of London, which accounts for roughly one-tenth of the British economy and is rivalled globally only by New York, have been growing increasingly uncomfortable as this debate has unfolded.

 While opponents of European integration say it has been imposed by out-of-touch bureaucrats, a growing number of banks, including Goldman Sachs and JPMorgan, have warned about the risks of a possible British exit, known as a ‘Brexit’.